Vasco Núñez de Balboa: Downfall and death

 Balboa wished to continue exploring the South Sea, but Pedrarias did everything possible to delay his departure.
 In light of the new relationship between them, Pedrarias could not stop him indefinitely, and he finally consented to let Balboa go on his new expedition, giving him license to explore for a year and a half.

 In 1519, Balboa moved to Acla with 300 men and, using the manpower of the natives and African slaves, managed to gather the materials necessary to build new ships.
 He traveled to the Balsas River (Río Balsas), where he had four ships built.
 He travelled 74 km through the Pacific, surrounding the Pearl Islands and the coasts of Darién, up to Puerto Piñas, so named because of the large amounts of pineapples (piñas) he found there.
 He then returned to Acla, to continue the construction of sturdier ships.
+It is believed Balboa built pirate ships near Panama's Ancon Port and later sailed North, sacking villages along the way.
+Around this time, Pacific coastal villages as far north as the central coast of Mexico reported pirate attacks.
+How far North Balboa traveled remains undocumented.

 On his return, Pedrarias wrote warm letters urging Balboa to meet him as soon as possible.
 Balboa quickly obeyed.
 Halfway to Santa María, he encountered a group of soldiers commanded by Francisco Pizarro, who arrested him in the name of the governor and accused him of trying to usurp Pedrarias' power and create a separate government in the South Sea.
 Outraged, Balboa denied all charges and demanded that he be taken to Spain to stand trial.
 Pedrarias, together with Martin Enciso, ordered that the trial take place without delay.